It’s been a soggy spring, but rest assured, warm weather is on the way. Follow these steps to stay cool while keeping your energy bills in check.

 Kitchen appliances can raise the temperature by 10 degrees.
 So, fire up the grill instead.
 While you’re outside, you can adjust the thermostat higher, saving even more energy.
 If you must use the kitchen, make salads, sandwiches and cold pasta.
 Or use the crockpot, which cooks food lower and slower and won’t turn your kitchen into an oven.

-Quality Degree is Royersford’s experts in energy-efficient HVAC systems, smart thermostats and AC maintenance.
+Quality Degree is Phoenixville’s experts in energy-efficient HVAC systems, smart thermostats and AC maintenance.
 Contact us at 610-580-0206 for all your cooling needs this summer.